- Automates velocity model building to achieve an accelerated project turnaround

 - Uses a highly-optimized and cost-effective tomographic inversion to create a velocity model

-- Uses a large population of random models as part of a Monte Carlo optimization problem, where statistical weight constrains and assists with the model accuracy
+- Uses a large population of random models as part of a Monte Carlo optimization problem, where statistical weight constrains and assists model accuracy

 - Significantly reduces turnaround even when using a small cluster, but massive parallelization enables greater acceleration

-- Can be used directly in depth-migration, or in support of Full Waveform Inversion (FWI)
+- Can be used directly for depth migration, or to support Full Waveform Inversion (FWI)

 Challenges with Quick Turnaround in Velocity Model Building